-However, we then discovered that we could use Bambino Mio at night when he wasn’t drinking much milk or waking quite so much – this surprises a lot of people when I tell them but it has really worked well for us.
+However, we then discovered that we could use Bambino Mio at night when he wasn’t drinking quite so much milk or waking as often – this surprises a lot of people when I tell them but it has really worked well for us.
 I like velcro nappies for nighttime simply because I think it must be far more comfortable for them to lay on so I thought I would have a go at stuffing the Bambino Mio’s in a different way to see if I could get him through the night in them.
 We have used one Bambino Mio booster with a charcoal booster and found that this gave us a really good result.

 Washing & Drying

 You can wash Bambino Mio nappies on a 60, with detergent and no conditioner.
 Their top inner layer has a stay-dry technology but as it isn’t fleecy I have found that it can be a little tricky to get some poo off of it and if you use Calpol, this can often leave a purple tinge after washing.
 Stains like these are only cosmetic issues, the washing machine will still get them clean and they usually come out with the next wash.
 If you want to remove them naturally, hanging them out in sunlight will help.
 You could also choose to add a liner which will protect the nappy from becoming soiled.
 We’ve never had any permanent staining or any stinks with these.

 The drying time of a Bambino Mio is a little longer than say a pocket nappy as you have to wait for all parts to dry before you can use it again.
 The insert takes more time to dry than the outer so you will want to consider this when planning how often you will be washing and how you will be drying (air drying is always recommended over tumble drying).